github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 We're making this new API available today for developers to preview.
-We think developers and existing integrations are going to love it, but we want to get your feedback before we declare the Deployment API "final" and "unchangeable."
+We think developers and existing integrations are going to love it, but we want to get your feedback before we declare the Deployments API "final" and "unchangeable."
 We expect the preview period to last for roughly 60-90 days.

 As we discover opportunities to improve the API during the preview period, we